frePPLe/frepple/doc/model-reference/supplier-item.rst

                                   | This is a key field and a required attribute.
 item            item              | Reference to the item.
                                   | This is a key field and a required attribute.
+                                  | The item can point to a parent level in the item
+                                    hierarchy.
+The supplier can then be used for any item belonging to that group. location        location          | Reference to the location where the supplier can be used to purchase this item.
+                                  | The location can point to a higher level in the location
+                                    hierarchy.
+The supplier can then be used at any of the child locations.
+                                  | The default value of this field is empty.
+In such case
-cost            positive double   Purchasing cost. leadtime        duration          Procurement lead time. size_minimum    positive double   | Minimum size for procurements.
+                                    the supplier is valid at any location. cost            positive double   Purchasing cost. leadtime        duration          Procurement lead time. size_minimum    positive double   | Minimum size for procurements.
                                   | The default is 1.
 size_multiple   positive double   | All procurements must be a multiple of this quantity.
                                   | The default is 0, i.e. no multiple to be considered.
 effective_start dateTime          Date when the resource gains this skill. effective_end   dateTime          Date when the resource loses this skill. priority        integer           | Priority of this supplier among all suppliers from which